Devz-0047/fireScoreDocs/docs/concept/intro.md

 # Introduction

-Welcome to the **AceTrack Documentation**.
+Welcome to the **FireScore Documentation**.

-**AceTrack** is a next-generation tennis scoreboard application designed for the Team Phoenix Tennis Scoreboard Hackathon.
+**FireScore** is a next-generation tennis scoreboard application designed for the Team Phoenix Tennis Scoreboard Hackathon.

 ## The Challenge